Coventry Blaze: 2011–12 season

 In December 2011, it was announced by the club that the Blaze were in financial difficulties due to the economic climate and events outside of their control.
 The Blaze issued a press statement announcing Blaze Action Month, asking the fans to get behind the club by purchasing game tickets and buying merchandise in order to raise funds.

 2012–13 season

 The 2012–13 was the 10th season for the Coventry Blaze in the Elite Ice Hockey League.

 Club jerseys

 Each season the club releases a new set of jerseys.
-The club always wear their blue jerseys for home games, this will consist of a royal blue for the main color along with a dark blue and white sections on the jersey.
-The away jersey will have the same base design but this jersey will be white for the main color and the royal blue replacing the white sections on the home jersey and the dark blue sections remain the same.
-The challenge cup jersey is worn only during the team's home challenge cup games, these jerseys have the same design as the other two jerseys but the main color is now black with white sections on the bottom and sleeves of the jersey.
+The club always wear their blue jerseys for home games, this will consist of a navy/dark blue for the main colour along with a sky blue and white sections on the jersey.
+The away jersey will have the same base design but this jersey will be white for the main colour and the navy/dark blue replacing the white sections on the home jersey and the sky blue sections remain the same.
+The challenge cup jersey is worn only during the team's home challenge cup games, these jerseys have the same design as the other two jerseys but the main colour is now sky blue with the darker blue on the shoulders.